AutoCAD Classes & Certifications San Francisco

 Blocks

 CAD blocks consist of lines, arcs, text, and hatches, which come together to create one 2D or 3D object.
-The elements that comprise this block are grouped in a manner so that AutoCAD users can select the entire object and perform actions with it such as moving it or copying it.
-One of the main reasons it’s essential for students to learn how to use blocks is that they’re selectable and can be quickly added to new drawings or moved between existing ones.
+The elements that comprise this block are grouped in a manner so that AutoCAD users can select the entire object and perform actions with it, such as moving it or copying it.
+One of the main reasons students need to learn how to use blocks is that they’re selectable and can be quickly added to new drawings or moved between existing ones.
 Working with blocks helps AutoCAD users save time because they can reuse content they’ve already created.
-Not only does this provide standardization for design components, but it also can reduce file sizes and offer consistency within a document.
+Not only does this provide standardization for design components, but it can also reduce file sizes and offer consistency within a document.
 Blocks can also be shared with others who are collaborating on a project or imported from third-party providers.

 Layering Techniques